akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 ### No business opportunities

 This greatly depends on your altruism level.
-I could put some ads on the mobile app, but it would hide all your efforts on providing the best UX for your users.
+I could put some ads on the mobile app, but it would hide all my efforts on providing the best UX for the users.

 But personaly, I'll find a project interesting if it's technically challenging or with a great business opportunity.